PelmeenidHapukoorega/Solutions-Architect/Moodul1/Virtual machines/lab-notes/VM creation notes.md

 # Module: Core architectural components of Azure
 # Virtual Machine creatin in Azure interface - Lab Notes

-Goal: Create a virtual machine in Microsoft Azure
+Objective: Create a virtual machine in Microsoft Azure

 Why is this important?
 VM deployment is the foundation for IaaS workloads